-The flexibility of freelancing both in time schedule, as well as pursuing a passion, is becoming more and more attractive in today’s world.
-More people are looking for tips on how to become a freelancer.
+The flexibility of freelancing, both in terms of time schedule and pursuing a passion, is becoming increasingly attractive in today’s world.
+More people are looking for tips on how to become freelancers.

-Freelancing has been my only source of income for over four years now and it is purely by God’s grace as to how this happened.
+Freelancing has been my only source of income for over four years now, and this has happened purely by God’s grace.

 It wasn’t something I strategically planned, which may be the route of how some become freelancers.